 Lake APC Staff will meet with the Executive Committee prior the Lake APC Board of Directors' meeting on April 13, 2016.
 If the Executive Committee determines that the policy is compliant, I will present the final version of the Fund Balance Policy to the Lake APC Board of Directors for approval.

-ACTION REQUIRED: Review and recommendation to the Lake APC to approve the fund balance policy identifying and classifying fund balances in accordance with GASB No. 54.
+ACTION REQUIRED: Approve fund balance policy identifying and classifying fund balances in accordance with GASB No. 54.

 ALTERNATIVES: None identified.